 “God damn, there is the pain.
 Why send me in if you knew I was going to lose?”

 “Because I like to see people get pummelled into the dirt.
 That is why I own a fighting arena.”

 “You got flicked halfway across the arena too.
 Like a damn rag doll.”

 Anodyne felt shame run across his face as he slumped over the chair in front of him.

 “But I do agree with you.
-People have come to rely on weapons and armour too much.
-They are much softer than what they should be, the chick that hit you should have killed you.
+People have come to rely on weapons and armor too much.
+They are much softer than what they should be; the chick that hit you should have killed you.
 But she was too weak, too unconditioned to the harshness of battle, true battle.”